Replacing old flooring can be quite an undertaking. There are many factors at play.

 One section of the home versus the entire house?

 And, of course, you’ll need to decide which flooring solution is right for you.
 With so many options out there, this part of the process can be stressful and time-consuming.
 If you’re reading this guide, you’re likely already researching which option is right for you.
 Well, you’ve come to the right place!

 Take a look at this complete list of home flooring options to inform your decision.

 A timeless classic, hardwood flooring is a highly sought-after option many homeowners prize.
 And for good reason!
 It has a stunning look and a worthwhile return on investment.
 This flooring comes in either 1.5 - 2.5 inches strips or 4 - 8 inches wide planks.
 Homeowners can choose popular options such as oak or opt for a more opulent material such as bocote.

 Hardwood is one of the most popular flooring options.
 It undoubtedly comes with a great number of benefits.
 Here is what you will love about wood flooring:

 Wood flooring does come with its fair share of disadvantages as well.
 If you’re sold on this option, be sure to consider the drawbacks before moving forward with your project:

-If you have your heart set on hardwood flooring, be prepared to shell out around $2,492 - $6,759 for labor and material fees.
+If you have your heart set on hardwood flooring, know that it can be one of your most costly options.
 Most installations will be around $6 to $12 per square foot.
 Higher-end jobs might climb up to $13 to $25 per square foot.